 - Voiceover to video: Use existing audio and let AI create a video using it.

-- Audio enhancement: Automatically Improve audio quality.
+- Audio enhancement: Automatically improve audio quality.

 - Video clip selection: String short clips into one video using your length requirements.
 AI can select the clips with the best chances of drawing viewers.